W3BStation

 • Check whether the platform they use has publicly disclosed a MiCA compliance plan.

-• Contact the platform directly to request clarification if no announcement has been received.
+• Contact the platform directly to request clarification if they have not received any notification.

 • Proactively request withdrawal of funds or assets if the firm has not provided a clear plan.

-On the same day, the European Securities and Markets Authority (ESMA) also issued a statement on the expiration of MiCA transitional periods across the EU.
-ESMA stressed that temporary national licenses do not equate to MiCA authorization, and that firms need to prepare an "orderly wind-down plan" if they cannot achieve MiCA compliance in time.
+On the same day, the European Securities and Markets Authority (ESMA) also issued a statement on the closing of MiCA's transition periods across the EU.
+ESMA stressed that provisional national-level licenses do not constitute MiCA recognition, and that firms should prepare an "orderly wind-down plan" if they are unable to meet MiCA standards in time.

-Italy is now among the EU member states with the clearest timelines for the MiCA transition, reflecting the country's commitment to building a transparent regulatory environment and reducing investor risk.
+Italy is now among the EU member states with the clearest timeline for its MiCA transition, signaling the country's firm commitment to establishing a transparent regulatory environment and reducing risk for investors.